-- The Library () holds all your books.
+- Library () holds all your books.
 By default, all your books stay in the cloud, though you can tap the download icon to place a book on your phone or tablet for offline use.
 Learn more about the mobile Library.

-- The Search icon () provides quick access to a blank search tab.
+- Search () provides quick access to a blank search tab.
 Limit your search by resource, range, or many parameters.
 Note that of the many ways to search in Logos, this is the most generic and open-ended.
 Learn more about searching.

 Did you know?
 You can set a preferred Bible as the default Bible for any opened passage, guide, or tool.
 Learn more.